GESPENSTER / GHOSTS / GJENGANGERE

 The way Ibsen wrote it, Osvald was put into boarding school as a little child.
 Would a mother today really send away a 6 year old child to boarding school to spare him the effects of his fathers wild life, as Helene claims to why she did it?
 Probably not, at least not in Norway where many mothers’ lives revolve around their children.
 Without hesitation many mothers expose large portions of their children’s lives on social media, almost performing, acting a perfect, glossy family life.
 I think a modern mother probably would have gotten divorced, if she really feared for her child’s life that way.
 In my libretto, Helene is hindered from divorcing Erik by looming secrets and the threat of a horribly worsening personal economy.
 Since they are somewhat forced to stay together, they become immersed in mutual contempt and hate over the years.
 I think instead that Osvald must have become quite injured by growing up in this dreadful family situation; both parents constantly fighting, but also by his mother coming way too close to him, both mentally and physically.
 Helene has been using her son all his life as a substitute for her husband – in every thinking way.
 I think this whole situation is equally strong as an image of human perishing as Osvald being sent to boarding school as a child.

 There is a tough balance between a librettist’s opportunity to suggest action on the stage and what is the dramaturg’s task.
 As the singers are also actors, it is tempting for me to write further action than just singing.
-In order to remember for myself what I have been thinking and to be able to explain why I wrote this or that – and in order to keep this text from becoming as talkative and in places stagnant as I find Ibsen’s original, I feel the need to create some action on stage.
+In order to remember for myself what I have been thinking and to be able to explain why I wrote this or that, I feel the need to create some action on stage.
 An example: I let Osvald as a child (child actor, not a singer) hide and young Helene look for him (in the background while something else is going on).
 Young Helene eventually finds the child Osvald and hugs him, while the older Helene hugs the adult Osvald.
-Both Osvalds shrug away the mothers in the same physical way, twisting out of her uncomfortable grip, to illustrate that this is not new.
+Both Osvalds shrug away their mothers in the same physical way, twisting out of her uncomfortable grip, to illustrate that this is not new.
 I have been asked to delete stage directions like these.
 But the manuscript will become quite confusing and lacking a lot of action without them.
 As for now, I leave the remaining directions.